-If you are trying to propagate in autumn or winter then cool temperatures may be the cause of the lack of growth.
+If you are doing this in autumn or winter then cool temperatures may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your plant.
 This warms up the area and provides an ideal environment for new growth.

 If your cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 This is usually due to overwatering of the leaf cutting.
 If growing in a plastic bag, it should create enough of a humid environment so that you don’t have to water very much at all.

-Trim away the mushy parts of the leaf and see if there is anything left to start the propagation again.
+Trim away the mushy parts of the leaf and see if there is anything left to start the process again.
 Hopefully, the healthy part of the leaf can still recover and grow roots.

-Why are the new leaves on my new Watermelon Peperomia plants small?
+Why are the new leaves on my new plants small?

 After propagating your Watermelon Peperomia it’s totally normal for some of the new leaves to start off smaller.
 This is completely natural and simply due to the root system being less mature than that of the larger plant.
 Give it time and slowly the new leaves will start to get bigger and you can trim away the smaller leaves to encourage new healthy growth.

-We hope you have found this complete guide to Watermelon Peperomia propagation useful.
+We hope you have found this complete guide on how to propagate a Watermelon Peperomia useful.
 It’s never an exact science and some divisions of the plant will take longer to grow than others.
-But with the right methods, care and environment you should have plenty of new Watermelon Peperomia plants in no time!
+But with the right methods, care and environment you should have plenty of new plants in no time!